1949 Lafayette Leopards football team

 The 1949 Lafayette Leopards football team was an American football team that represented Lafayette College in the Middle Three Conference during the 1949 college football season.
-In its first season under head coach Maurice J. "Clipper" Smith, the team compiled a 2–6 record.
+In its first season under head coach Clipper Smith, the team compiled a 2–6 record.
 Gordon Schleer and Joseph Zahurak were the team captains.
 The team played home games at Fisher Field in Easton, Pennsylvania.